HikaruJ/MailOnRails/README.md

 # Mail on Rails
 Mail on Rails is a project to study Ruby on Rails.
-The project aim is to develop a web-based email service using Ruby on Rails and AngularJS.
+The project aim was to develop a web-based email service using Ruby on Rails and AngularJS.

 ## Project Status
 The project is currently still in early stages of development.